gustavoaca1997/bluetooth-server-vent/README.md

 # Bluetooth Server for an Emergency Ventilator (E-Vent)

 ## Instalation

+### OS Dependencies
-_Warning: The order of the steps is not guaranteed to be succesful, neither every step is guaranteed to be necessary.
+_Warning: The order of the following steps is not guaranteed to be succesful, neither every step is guaranteed to be necessary.
 TODO: Improve these steps._
-### OS Dependencies

 ```bash
 sudo apt-get install bluez bluez-utils
 sudo apt-get install python-dev
 sudo apt-get install libbluetooth-dev
 ```

-#### Solve bug starting a SDP server
+### Solve bug starting a SDP server
 Follow [these steps](https://raspberrypi.stackexchange.com/a/42262/119007) for successfully starting the bluetooth server.

 ### Python dependencies